D0liphin/FunLang/README.md

 part of my compilers course at university.
 The requirements were to generate a plaintext llvm-ir file, hence why I am doing this instead of other, better methods.
 If you're good at LLVM you'll probably notice that the programs emit buggy LLVM.
 Let me know so I can fix it.

+Although this is a uni project, there's so much stuff in it that's not part of the spec to make this a proper compiler.
+Write some programs in it :)!

 ## Some Notes About This Repository